-It is important to emphasize that the way you prepare the eggs for consumption matters same as the foods you eat eggs with.
+It is important to emphasize that the way you prepare the eggs for consumption matters the same as the foods you eat eggs with.
 It certainly makes a difference if you have fried eggs with bacon and add french fries to it.
 Everything matters.

-Nevertheless there is no need to worry about consuming a few eggs every day.
+Nevertheless, there is no need to worry about consuming a few eggs every day.
 It is actually the carbs you should worry about as they can turn to fat if you eat more of them than your body consumes for energy.

 I remember watching an episode of What’s good for you? that was about eggs.
 What’s good for you is an award-winning Australian health and lifestyle television program that investigates myths and fables concerning health and well being.
 In one episode the authors put the myth that eggs are bad for you to the test and made a group of people eat a very high amount of eggs a day for a certain amount of time.
-I can’t remember how many eggs there were but I’m sure it was more than 7 as I thought neither I nor my partner could eat so many eggs a day.
+I can’t remember how many eggs there were but I’m sure it was more than 7 as I think neither I nor my partner could eat so many eggs a day.

 They measured the cholesterol levels of the participants before and after and there was no increase!

 I do not suggest that you should eat so many eggs a day.
 I just think you should not worry whether you eat one, two, or five eggs a day if you don’t have any health problems and do love eggs.